EXCLUSIVE-Indonesian navy officers ask for $375,000 to release tanker - sources

 The master of the tanker was taken onto the base and told by naval officers to arrange payment of $375,000 or potentially face months of lost income if the case went through the courts, the sources said.

-The cost of chartering a refined product tanker the size of the Nord Joy from Singapore to China fluctuates regularly.
-It hit a peak of $1.12 million per day on May 9 and was $820,000 as of June 8, according to data from ship broker Simpson Spence Young SSYTCS030SGCND.
+This year, the average cost for chartering a refined product tanker the size of the Nord Joy was $30,000-$55,000 per day, according to Clarksons, a shipping data provider.

 Ships have for years anchored in waters to the east of the Singapore Strait while they wait to dock, believing they are in international waters and therefore not responsible for any port fees, maritime analysts said.